Is Esports a Sport?

 Skill Focus on reaction time, motor skills, and hand-eye coordination Requires diverse skills like dribbling, passing, shooting, and more

-Age Aside from age restrictions for specific games, any age can participate in Esports There are usually age groups for certain sports
+Age Aside from age restrictions for specific games, any age can participate There are usually age groups for certain sports

-Gender All genders participate together in Esports There are different tournaments, leagues, and competitions for each gender
+Gender All genders participate together There are different tournaments, leagues, and competitions for each gender

-Equipment Esports players must use specialized equipment to compete, such as gaming computers and monitors.
+Equipment Players must use specialized equipment to compete, such as gaming computers and monitors.
 Traditional sports players must also use specialized equipment to compete, such as footballs, baseball bats, and hockey sticks.

-Location Esports players can compete anywhere in the world if they have a good internet connection.
+Location Players can compete anywhere in the world if they have a good internet connection.
 Traditional sports players must be physically present at the game venue to compete.

 Changes Utilizes technological advances to its advantage and makes appropriate changes Minimal changes occur to traditional sports, be it in terms of rules or types of equipment